michaelrsweet/michaelrsweet.github.com/mmd/mmd.md

     mmdFree(mmd_t *node);

 The `mmdFree` function frees the specified node and all of its children.
-It is typically only used to free the entire Markdown document, starting at the root node.
+It is typically only used to free the entire markdown document, starting at the root node.

+## mmdGetExtra

+    const char *
+    mmdGetExtra(mmd_t *node);

+The `mmdGetExtra` function returns any extra text associated with the specified node.
+Currently this can be the code language for `MMD_TYPE_CODE_BLOCK` nodes and the link title for `MMD_TYPE_LINKED_TEXT` nodes.

 ## mmdGetFirstChild